MYTHOLOGY REINTERPRETED IN MODERN AND CONTEMPORARY ART

-This pictorial journey thus juxtaposes "the metaphysical reflections of Giorgio De Chirico (1888-1978), the conceptual and figurative practice of Salvatore Mangione, known as Salvo (1947-2015), and the exploration of identity and art history by Giulio Paolini (1940-)".
+This pictorial journey juxtaposes "the metaphysical reflections of Giorgio De Chirico (1888-1978), the conceptual and figurative practice of Salvatore Mangione, known as Salvo (1947-2015), and the exploration of identity and art history by Giulio Paolini (1940-)."
 For Mazzoleni, all three have always shaped the gallery's identity, blending classical and modern approaches.

 THE INFLUENCE OF THE PAST ON THE PRESENT